cocos3d/cocos3d/Templates/Xcode4/cocos3d Mac Application.xctemplate/README!.txt

 The ___PROJECTNAMEASIDENTIFIER___Scene.m file is also where you add interactive behaviour, typically in the updateBeforeTransform: method.

-You can also edit the applicationDidFinishLaunching: method in the
-___PROJECTNAMEASIDENTIFIER___AppDelegate.m file to tweak the basic setup of your cocos3d application.
+You can also edit the applicationDidFinishLaunching: method in the AppDelegate.m file to tweak the basic setup of your cocos3d application.
 This method is where the cocos3d framework is hooked into the cocos2d framework, and Apple's OpenGL ES framework.

 For a complete demonstration of almost all cocos3d capabilities, see the fully-documented CC3DemoMashUp demo app, which is your best tool for learning the capabilities of cocos3d,